Sunshine Hotel: History

 In August 2004 Anton Bari, the owner of the Sunshine Hotel, started buying out residents and refusing new guests.
 At this time, the flophouse had about 44 guests.
 By 2008, the Sunshine Hotel had fewer than 30 residents.

 On June 30, 2008, the New York City Department of Housing Preservation and Development ruled that the hotel was harassing tenants to force them out.
 The city government gave the hotel three more years before developers could use the location.

 The Sunshine Hotel lost its plywood signage in 2011 as workers converted the first floor of one of the hotel's three buildings into the Bowery Diner.
 In August 2014, Roseann Carone of Harlen Sales started converting the building's two upper floors into offices.
 Meanwhile, the 30 to 40 Sunshine Hotel residents stayed in neighboring 239 Bowery.
-In June 2017, Carone reapplied for a "Certificate of No Harassment" to protect the hotel's lawful residents from harassment.
+In June 2017, Carone reapplied for a "Certificate of No Harassment" from the city in order to certify that the hotel was not harassing tenants, and move forward with development.

 245's lower floor lay dormant from 2019 when Cara closed, up into 2022 when the Manhattan bar chain Veloce applied to expand into this space.
 During all these developments residents still lived upstairs in 245 despite 18 years without new admissions.
 Bar Veloce is a significant end to the Sunshine's story as it marks the building's transition from squalid flop house to style cocktail bar as the Bowery became gentrified in the first quarter of the 21st century.